- About Us

 Throughout the 1960s, Eunice Kennedy Shriver continued her pioneering work — both as the driving force behind President John F. Kennedy’s White House panel on people with intellectual disabilities and as the director of the Joseph P. Kennedy Jr. Foundation.
 Her vision and drive for justice eventually grew into the Special Olympics movement.

-In July 1968 the 1st International Special Olympics Summer Games were held at Soldier Field in Chicago.
-1,000 people with intellectual disabilities from 26 U.S. states and Canada competed in track and field and swimming.
+In July 1968, the first International Special Olympics Summer Games was held at Soldier Field in Chicago, Illinois.
+1,000 people with intellectual disabilities from 26 U.S. states and Canada competed in athletics (track and field) and swimming.
 Just a few years later the U.S. Olympic Committee granted Special Olympics official authorization to use the name “Olympics” in the United States.

-December 10, Special Olympics Philadelphia held our very first indoor bocce friendly competition for our Elementary and Middle Schools participating in our Interscholastic Unified Sports (IUS) program.
+December 10, 2015: Special Olympics Philadelphia holds the first indoor bocce friendly competition for our Elementary and Middle Schools participating in our Interscholastic Unified Sports (IUS) program.
 We had over 100 Unified athletes and partners gather at Pennrose Elementary School.
 Schools in attendance include Pennrose, Austin Meehan, and Universal Daroff Charter School.

 February 2016: Special Olympics Philadelphia launches a new program site in South Philadelphia.
 The South Philadelphia program started with Basketball and six athletes.
-Throughout the year, they expanded into soccer and volleyball and had over 25 active athletes.
+Throughout the course of the year, the South Philadelphia program expanded into soccer and volleyball and had over 25 active athletes training and competing.